-138. For the purposes of section 2(1) of the Insurance Act, 2008, the prescribed criteria for an approved reinsurer are that the insurer has a financial strength rating of A++, A+, A or A- assigned to it by the A. M. Best Company.
+138. For the purposes of section 2(1) of the Insurance Act the prescribed criteria for an approved reinsurer are that the insurer has a financial strength rating of A++, A+, A or A- assigned to it by the A. M. Best Company or an equivalent financial strength rating assigned by an equivalent rating company.
+(Amended by S.I.
+91/2010)